stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: php

+  To revoke the token, send the following request:

   .. literalinclude:: code/php/authentication/delete_user_access_tokens_req.php
     :language: php

   If successful, ``null`` will be returned

 .. only:: python

+  To revoke the token, send the following request:

   .. literalinclude:: code/python/authentication/delete_user_access_tokens_req.py
     :language: python